ibm-cloud-docs/watson-assistant/dynamic-options.md

 An *options* response presents customers with a list of choices to select from.
 You can use the **dynamic** setting to generate the list from options that might be different each time.
 {: shortdesc}

-This beta feature is available for evaluation and testing purposes but should not be used in production environments.
-{: beta}

 Dynamic options are generated based on the data stored in a variable, which must be available to the step asking the question.
 The source variable must contain an array of values, each of which represents one of the options that will be presented to the customer.
 The items in the array can be simple values such as strings or numbers (for example, `[ "Raleigh", "Boston", "New York" ]`) or compound JSON objects.

 A common scenario for dynamic options is when an array is returned from an external API that you call using a custom extension.
 For example, you might use a custom extension to retrieve a list of credit cards associated with a customer's account.
 You can then use dynamic options to ask the customer which card to use during the conversation.
 (For more information about custom extensions, see [Calling a custom extension](/docs/watson-assistant?topic=watson-assistant-call-extension).)